 deviation of spending $60 on each type of Montana Scratch Lotto ticket

-and will use mutate
+and will use mutate and summarize to do this

 for us.
 First, we need to calculate the expected value of a single